smafjal/NumtaDB/README.md

 ## Features

 ✨ **Draw Bengali digits** (০-৯) on canvas with mouse or touch
+⚡ **Auto-prediction** - results appear in 0.5 seconds automatically
 🤖 **Real-time AI predictions** - 50-200ms inference time
+🔄 **Auto-clear** - canvas clears automatically when you start drawing again
 📊 **Confidence scores** for all 10 digit classes
 📱 **Mobile-friendly** responsive design
 🚀 **100% client-side** - runs entirely in your browser